nuagenetworks/nuage-metroae/README.md

 ## What's new

-1. Preview support for upgrade rollback for standalone VSD and VSC on KVM platform.See `UPGRADE.md`.
+1. Rollback for VSD and VSC on KVM platform.
+See `UPGRADE.md`.
 1. Added support to specify custom xmpp URL for clustered VSD deployments
 1. Added support for preserving gateway purge timer during upgrades.
 See `UPGRADE.md`.
 1. Added fix for ElasticSearch bug reported in Issue #162.
 1. Added support for DNS/NTP server
 1. Added fix to enable TLS on all VSDs when deploying VNS on a VSD cluster.
+1. Added support for deploying DNS (Uses STATS VM as image...)
+1. Added support for deploy/destroy generic VM (qcow2 only with XML predefined)

 =======